techidaily/site-games-able/source/_posts/avoid-the-frustration-of-game-freezes-by-overcoming-10-common-problems.md

 ## 4 Your Graphics Card Is Too Powerful for Your PSU

  Game crashes on your PC may also occur due to issues with the power supply unit (PSU).
 This usually happens when the graphics adapter demands more power than is available.
-To fix this, you might need to upgrade to[the best PSU](https://www.makeuseof.com/tag/best-psu/) capable of providing enough power to play the game.
+To fix this, you might need to upgrade to [the best PSU](https://www.makeuseof.com/tag/best-psu/) capable of providing enough power to play the game.

  Before swapping out the PSU, however, you should ensure that the graphics card and PC interior are clean and free from dust.
 A buildup of dust can increase the temperature inside a PC and put additional load on the CPU and video card, causing the system to crash.
 In these cases,[cleaning your desktop](https://www.makeuseof.com/how-to-clean-your-desktop-pc/) might help.